wolfejw86/jay-wolfe-dev-blog/content/blog/2020-06-30-fastify-api-development/index.md

 date: "2020-06-19"
 ---

-This 10 part video series is a chance to learn one of my curated workflows for quickly building a REST API with Fastify, NodeJS, and Postgresql that is self documenting and able to be scaled very easily for much larger projects.
+This multi part video series is a chance to learn one of my curated workflows for quickly building a REST API with Fastify, NodeJS, and Postgresql that is self documenting and able to be scaled very easily for much larger projects.

 - Build API's lightning fast with NodeJS and Fastify